Hamburger

 Vietnam

-A valid work permit and a temporary resident card or a visa are required for foreign nationals who wish to reside and work in Vietnam for more than 90 days per year.
+A valid work permit together with a temporary resident card, a temporary resident confirmation or a visa are required for foreign nationals who wish to reside and work in Vietnam for more than 3 occasions per year with each occasion not exceeding 30 days.
 A foreign national entering Vietnam to work without a valid work permit may be subject to fines and expelled from Vietnam.
-A work temporary resident card and a work visa are granted based on the validity of the work permit.
+Based on the validity of the work permit, foreign national will be granted a work temporary resident card and/or a work visa.

 The employer applies for work permits on behalf of the foreign employee with a prescribed application form.
 Applications for prior written approval for a work permit may be submitted physically, via post or electronically at http://dvc.vieclamvietnam.gov.vn/.